 We were very lucky with the weather.
 It was the Easter break, so when work stopped for the long weekend, we found a space on the lawn, set up a couple of loungers and took advantage of the early spring sun.
 We also had fun sitting in the digger!

 The project lasted almost four weeks.
-Towards the end when it came to pointing, we asked to use Flexi grout.
-That in itself was stressful, I helped out by cleaning off the residue grout from the slabs, pretty hard going but the result was worth the sore knees and rough hands.
+Towards the end, I helped out by cleaning off the grout residue from the slabs, pretty hard going but the result was worth the sore knees and rough hands.

 There’s a lot of hard work and preparation that goes into achieving the end result that you want and Dan and his team did a great job.